-Are third parties notified of a domain name registration or attempt to register a domain name?
+9 Are third parties (such as trademark holders) notified of a domain name registration or attempt to register a domain name?
 If so, how?
 If not, how can third parties receive notice?

 Third parties are not notified of a domain name registration or attempt to register a domain name.
 There is no opposition procedure.